TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/AuthMode.rst

 for :php:`authMode` is :php:`explicitAllow`.
 Extensions using config value :php:`explicitDeny`
 should be adapted to switch to :php:`explicitAllow` instead.
-The upgrade wizard "Migrate backend groups "explicit_allowdeny" field to simplified format." that transfers existing :sql:`be_groups` rows to the new format *drops* any :sql:`DENY` fields and instructs admins no set new access rights of affected backend groups.
+The upgrade wizard "Migrate backend groups "explicit_allowdeny" field to simplified format." that transfers existing :sql:`be_groups` rows to the new format, **drops** any :sql:`DENY` fields and instructs admins to not set new access rights of affected backend groups.

 Using authMode='individual'
 ---------------------------

 Handling of :php:`authMode` being set to :php:`individual` has been fully dropped.
 There is no core-provided alternative.
 This has been an obscure setting since ever and there is no direct migration.
-Extension that rely on this handling need to find a substitution based on Core hooks, Core events or other existing Core API functionality.
+Extensions that rely on this handling need to find a substitution based on Core hooks, Core events or other existing Core API functionality.